cinc2023/cinc2023.github.io/pages/travel.md

 - Fill out the [ESTA online application](https://esta.cbp.dhs.gov/){: target="_blank"}.
 - The fee is $21.
 [Learn how to pay for your ESTA fee](https://help.cbp.gov/s/article/Article-1194?language=en_US){: target="_blank"}.
 - ESTA application number will be given when filling out the form to [check the status of your application](https://esta.cbp.dhs.gov/esta){: target="_blank"}.

+**Note: The visa information provided above is for general informational purpose only.
+It does not, and is not intended to, constitute legal advice.
+Please consult with your legal counsel to obtain advice with respect to visa.**

 ## <a name="hotel"></a>Accommodations